VIRTUAL EFORT CONGRESS 2021 | HONORARY LECTURES

 Professor Freddie Fu VEC 2021 Video Message

-Sports medicine, which focuses on improvement of athletic performances, diagnosis and treatment of injuries in professional and amateur athletes, as well as on the promotion of exercise and physical health in the general population, has become one of the most fast-growing health care fields in the last decades.
-EFORT is therefore pleased to welcome Professor Freddie H. Fu, one of the most prominent figures in sports medicine, physical therapy and mechanical engineering for sports, to hold the Michael Freeman Honorary Lecture on Tuesday 29 June 2021.
+EFORT is therefore pleased to welcome Professor Freddie H. Fu, one of the most prominent figures in sports medicine, physical therapy and mechanical engineering for sports, to discuss how the rational use of new medical technologies contributes the healthcare systems around the world during the Michael Freeman Honorary Lecture on Tuesday 29 June 2021.